Ahmedayaz1210/Ecg-Iot-Monitoring/README.md

 - The same encryption key is securely stored in **AWS Key Management Service (KMS)** and **AWS Systems Manager Parameter Store** for cloud-side decryption

 ### 📡 **Step 3: IoT Data Transmission**
 Encrypted ECG data is transmitted to **AWS IoT Core** using the **MQTT messaging protocol**.
-The system sends exactly **187 signal samples per transmission** - this specific number matches the input requirements of our trained machine learning model, where each row contains 187 ECG data points with the 188th column being the label (0=Normal, 1=Abnormal).
+The system sends exactly **187 signal samples per transmission** - this specific number matches the input requirements of our trained deep learning model, where each row contains 187 ECG data points with the 188th column being the label (0=Normal, 1=Abnormal).

 ### 🗄️ **Step 4: Cloud Data Storage**
 **AWS Lambda Function 1** receives IoT messages and processes them: